 TIP TIG is a semi-automatic high deposition metal transfer (HDMT®) variant of the manual TIG welding (GTAW) process.
 As opposed to the manual GTAW process, in TIP

-inclusions and porosity.
+risk of inclusions and porosity.

-Welding equipment that uses the TIP TIG process are in fact TIG systems.
+Welding equipment that uses the TIP TIG process are in fact TIG welders.
 Our patented wire feed system induces a vibration on the filler wire and add a hot wire current on the welding wire

 prior to entering the weld puddle.
 The vibratory effect comes from a sinusoidal agitation applied mechanically using a 4-Roll wire drive unit.
 The hot wire current is created by a secondary